ChrisAngelelli/SEAquel-Surf-Shop/README.md

 ### Data

-The data in this repository folder was used in the generation of the database values.
-The format folder host the data files with formulas to convert the main datatype for SQL insert statements.
-The main data file hosts the raw data for insert into the database.
+There are three different data tabs displaying the same or similar data for different use cases.
+* main - the main data file containing tables as tabs
+* distributed - tables split into folders with insert statement formating
+* distributed-raw - raw distributed files for upload into python (SEAquel-Surf-Shop/scripts/tools/manipulation)